if you cannot resolve your differences with your partner, you can then apply to the court

-You can ask the court to enter an injunction against the other party or against third parties.
+You can ask the court to enter an injunction against the other party or third parties.
 An injunction is an order not to do something.
-You might want the other party to be ordered not to mortgage property, not to take actions that would impair the value of the property, or not to stop making payments that would cause property to be repossessed.
+You might want the other party to be ordered not to mortgage property, not to take actions that would impair the value of the property, or to stop making payments that would cause the property to be repossessed.

-Court Appearances Prior to Trial
+Court Appearances Before Trial

 If you request interim orders, the magistrate who decides whether to grant them will schedule further proceedings in the case.
 Otherwise, the registrar will hold a scheduling hearing.
 The parties must attend the hearing and abide by the court’s schedule.

-The next court appearance is generally a conciliation conference.
+The next court appearance is a conciliation conference.
 This is another attempt to encourage the parties to resolve their differences without a trial.
 You will each be asked to explain your goals and priorities regarding the property at issue.
 The court will expect you to make a genuine effort to negotiate and come to an agreement.

 If the conciliation conference fails to produce a settlement, the case will probably be scheduled for a readiness hearing.
-By that point you should be ready for trial.
+By that point, you should be ready for trial.
 If you are not, you will need to explain to the registrar why you are not ready and how much more time you will need to prepare.
 You will also need to tell the registrar how long you think the trial will take and which witnesses you want to call.
 If the registrar determines that your matter is ready to go to trial, you will be given a date for trial.

 Before trial, parties must try to agree upon the value of each item of property that will be included in the property pool.
 If they cannot agree, each party will need to present expert evidence to support his or her opinion as to an asset’s value.
 Experts are usually property valuers or appraisers (or financial experts in the case of financial assets that cannot be cashed out).
-Experts must prepare reports that are attached to sworn affidavits.
-Each party pays for his or her own experts.
+Experts must prepare reports that are attached to affidavits.
+Each party pays for his or her experts.

 If the experts do not agree, a formal meeting must be held to allow the experts to talk to each other.
-The experts may agree upon a compromise valuation or they may agree that one expert’s method of valuing an asset is superior to the other’s.
+The experts may agree upon a compromise valuation, or they may agree that one expert’s method of valuing an asset is superior to the other’s.
 If they still cannot agree, they must prepare a joint statement for the court that explains their areas of agreement and disagreement.